kowalski/featdjango/README.rst

 * Reloading of the code in development (by restarting the process).

-TODO:
------

 * Process the requests in threads.

 * Call methods returning Deferreds from inside the thread.
-The thread should wait for the result.
+The thread waits for the result.

-* Track the statistics of how long the requests take to get processed and how long has the thread been sleeping due to waiting on the Deferreds.

 * Make it possible to serve the script with the global prefix.

+* Expose options to serve on HTTPS.

 * Create a feat agent running an application of choice.

-* Expose options to serve on HTTPS.
+TODO:
+-----

+* Track the statistics of how long the requests take to get processed and how long has the thread been sleeping due to waiting on the Deferreds.

 * Optionally listen on unix socket (instead of TCP) and test it with the same kind of integration as gunicorn.